Master of Science in Public Policy Data Science

 Program Co-Director (Public Policy): T.J.
 McCarthy, PhD

-The Master of Science in Public Policy Data Science is an interdisciplinary joint degree program offered jointly between the Viterbi School of Engineering and the Sol Price School of Public Policy.
+The Master of Science in Public Policy Data Science is a cross-disciplinary joint degree program offered jointly between the Viterbi School of Engineering and the Sol Price School of Public Policy.
 Students complete a core set of courses to provide a foundation in data science and public policy and choose electives to optimize their preparation for their preferred career path and unique professional opportunities.
 This program blends fundamentals of data science with public policy and uniquely prepares students for careers in government agencies to leverage new data technologies to inform public policy decision-making.
 The increasing availability of data is revolutionizing the way many agencies operate, particularly with respect to governance transparency and accountability, law enforcement, transportation and housing policy.
 This is causing profound changes in strategies for crime-fighting, defense, national intelligence, social programs, and finance and operations of agencies.
 The effective use of data science holds the potential to revolutionize how public policy is created.

 The curriculum is designed to be accessible to students with any background, including students with a public policy background and no computer science knowledge as well as students with a computer science background and no public policy knowledge.
 Students with undergraduate degrees in computer science, engineering, science or mathematics will acquire the necessary knowledge to analyze health data with diverse sources and purposes and can request to replace introductory data science courses with more advanced ones.
 Students with undergraduate degrees in public policy, political science, economics, and other social sciences will acquire formal and practical data science skills and can request to substitute introductory courses in public policy with more advanced ones.
 There is no requirement of prior knowledge of programming or computer science, as the curriculum is designed with special introductory courses that are accessible to students with diverse backgrounds.